gilesmartin/teslarouter/README.md

 # Flash SD Card

 Download Raspberry Pi Imager to your PC/Mac.
-Insert the MicroSD Card into the card reader and insert the reader into anavailable USB port on your mac/PC
+Insert the MicroSD Card into the card reader and insert the reader into an available USB port on your mac/PC

 On your Mac/PC go to the OpenWRT firmware selector.
 Choose the following options:

-Device: "Raspberry Pi A/A+/B/B+/CM/Zero/ZeroW"
+      -Device: "Raspberry Pi A/A+/B/B+/CM/Zero/ZeroW"
-Release: "24.10.0 RCX"
+      -Release: "24.10.0 RCX"
 *NOTE: older releases do not have the kernel drivers needed to properly support the USB BLE Adapter

-click the dropdown next to "Customize installed packages and/or first boot script" and enter the following:
+click the dropdown next to "Customize installed packages and/or first boot script"

 Add to the end of Installed Packages: